THE LETTERS OF RALPH VAUGHAN WILLIAMS

 1. sic.

-2. The Bristol Philharmonic Society was to give their second performance of A Sea Symphony on (or about) 10th December 1913.
-VW was to spend much of December and January with Adeline, her mother and Emmeline and Hervey Fisher at Ospedaletti-Ligure and was presumably already on his way there.
-See VWL342 and VWL343.
-Batrer wrote a long letter to VW on January 1st 1914 describing the performance (now at British Library MS Mus.
+2. The Bristol Philharmonic Society was to give their second performance of A Sea Symphony on Wednesday 10th December 1913.
+The Bristol Evening Post (13 December) reported that the care of an invalid wife prevented VW’s attendance.
+VW was to spend much of December and January with Adeline, her mother and Emmeline and Hervey Fisher at Ospedaletti-Ligure and had reached the Italian Riviera by 5 December (see VWL390).
+See also VWL342 and VWL343.
+Barter wrote a long letter to VW on January 1st 1914 describing the performance (now at British Library MS Mus.
 1714/1/5)